MuSuareZ/Academy2021Assignment/README.md

-# Academy2021Assignment
+# Next Games Academy 2021 - Assignment

+### Main Goal
+- Create a clone of Color Switch by David Reichelt, a world-wide known game with more than 200 million downloads.
+All the art was provided so that I could focus mainly in coding and designing the project while following certain restrictions and rules set by Next Games.

+### How to test?
+- Make sure to have Unity3D installed (version 2021.1.17f1)
+- Clone this repository or download it as a ZIP
+- Open the cloned/extracted project through Unity3D
+- Load the scene called GameScene
+- You can play the game through the Editor (as demanded the assignment).

 ### My Implementation Approach

 #### Camera and Player Movement
 - The player movement had a simple approach since its X value is constrained, having only one axis to focus on.
 By pressing the mouse left button, a certain velocity is applied to the player's ball while having a gravity force always pulling its body downwards (opposite direction).
-- While the player can go upwards and downwards, the camera's movement is only able to go upwards.
-The camera follows the player's movement, if the player's Y position is bigger than the camera's Y position, therefore only going upwards.
+- While the player can move upwards and downwards, the camera's movement is only able to go upwards.
+The camera follows the player's movement if the player's Y position is bigger than the camera's Y position.

 #### Color Switching and Collisions
 - Color switching was probably the most tricky part of this assignment due to the restriction of never selecting a new color that was equal to the player's current color.
 At first, my approach was on using shuffling methods but after a few tries, I managed to accomplish this task by using a generic collection (Dictionary(string)(color)) to store the color tags and the player's sprite renderer color.
 When setting an initial color, a simple method was called to sort a random color from this collection and assigned to the player.
 When setting a new color after each collision on a color switch, a temporary list is created while ignoring the player's current color to make sure the same color would never be selected and then from this list a new random color is selected and assigned to the player.